avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

     ) virtual internal;

     /**
-    * @notice Completes validator removal by consuming an RegisterL1ValidatorMessage from the P-Chain acknowledging
+    * @notice Completes validator removal by consuming a RegisterL1ValidatorMessage from the P-Chain acknowledging
     * that the validator has been removed.
     *
     * Emits a {CompletedValidatorRemoval} on success.